SOLIDWORKS and SWOOD: The ideal duo for carpentry design and wood manufacturing optimization

 Industrial Design Office

 An engineering firm receives 3D files from a German supplier in IGES format.
-With FeatureWorks, they can modify the geometry immediatel.
+With FeatureWorks, they can modify the geometry immediately.
 As a result, there’s no need to wait for the supplier to resend a modified file, boosting independence and responsiveness.

 Catalog Modernization